ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 **This lack of structure is what gives neural networks of fully connected layers (of sufficient depth & width) the ability to approximate any function** - known as the Universal Approximation Theorem.

-The ability to approximate any function at first sounds attractive.
+The ability to learn any function at first sounds attractive.
 Why do we need any other architecture if a fully connected layer can learn anything?

 **Being able to learn in theory does not mean we can learn in practice**.
 Actually finding the correct weights, using the data and learning algorithms (such as backpropagation) we have available may be impractical and unreachable.